John Williams, the Executive Director of the Southern Shrimp Alliance, issued the following statement in reaction to mislabeled U.S. shrimp packages:

 The SSA has a long, successful history of working with government officials to identify economically-motivated adulteration of seafood and evasion of U.S. trade and food safety laws.
 It encourages members of the shrimp industry to report mislabeling to the appropriate authorities.

 The SSA is an alliance of the U.S. warmwater wild shrimp fishery from eight states: North Carolina, South Carolina, Georgia, Florida, Alabama, Mississippi, Louisiana and Texas.
-For more information on the SSA, please visit redwoodserver.com/shrimp.
+For more information on the SSA, please visit shrimpalliance.com.

 News